 A two days per week slot opened up at another family daycare, one that we were very excited about, and we started Lily there in addition to the other family daycare.
 This one was pretty great: a bit larger, two staff on at a time, lots of activities, lots of fun with other kids.

 - Months 23-25 / 0-2: Julia Home

 Once Anna was born, we took Lily out of daycare and Julia watched both kids from home.
 I think I took two weeks leave when Anna was first born, and saved the rest for later.
 Julia took less leave this time than last time because she really wanted to get back to her job at CEA, and because working from home she'd still be able to feed Anna.
-For Anna's first year, when Julia travelled she'd take Anna with her, lining up temporary care wherever she was travelling to.
-These trips were generally pretty hard for Julia: travelling with a baby, coordinating with a new short-term childcare provider, plus Anna not sleeping well in the new environments.
+For Anna's first year, when Julia travelled she'd take Anna with her, lining up temporary care wherever she was traveling to.
+These trips were generally pretty hard for Julia: traveling with a baby, coordinating with a new short-term childcare provider, plus Anna not sleeping well in the new environments.
 This included about half of the short-term providers either cancelling right before or midway through the trip.

 - Months 25-27 / 2-4: Jeff Home